Get a title with a Vermont Registration

 - Ok.
 So, now you have the bill-of-sale and VT-registration forms both squared away.
 I like to print out a screenshot of the NADA good value.
 Also print out a photo of the motorcycle.

-- In an envelope, mail Vermont the: bill-of-sale / VT reg / personal check / pic of NADA value / pic of bike.
+- In an envelope, mail Vermont the: bill-of-sale / VT reg / personal check / pic of NADA value / pic of the VIN / if it’s a dirt bike don’t include a pic of the bike.
 Address to mail stuff to is: VT DMV 120 State St. Montpelier, VT 05602.

 - At this point – Make sure you get the bike insured.